HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Documentation/WW130_DFU.md

 5 Send the new firmware
 -------------------------
-Pss the Start button on the app.
+Press the Start button on the app.
 The Blue LED switches off and the third LED (LED3) turns on.
 Watch the progress on the app.
 If successful all four status lines will have green ticks.

 On completion the new app starts executing.

+## Differences for WW500
+The process is the same except note the following differences:

+1 To enter DFU mode:
+ - press SW1 for >5s
+ - hold a magnet adjacent to IC4 and apply power
+ - While connected to a phone using BLE, type 'dfu'.
+The devices enters DFU mode when the BLE connection terminates.

+2 The WW500 appears as "WW500_DFU" to the DFU app.